kaine119/kaine119.github.io-old/notes/lit/julius-caesar/Characters/Brutus.md

 ## Inner conflict
 - Debate between whether to stay loyal to Caesar or assassinate him for the betterment of Rome
-	- A1S2: "Brutus, at war with himself"
+	- A1S2

+	> Vexed I am / Of late with passions of some difference, / conceptions only proper to myself
+	> poor Brutus, with himself at war

 	- A2S1:

 		> "I would it were my fault to sleep so soundly"